 Smart lighting

 Alongside energy saving, you can also adjust the lights to suit specific needs.
 Say, if you’re watching a movie or want to create the right atmosphere.
-Automation is also optional, meaning you can set the lights to turn on and off at certain times or get brighter or dimmer in specific time frames.
+Automation is also optional, allowing you to set the lights to turn on and off at specified times or adjust brightness during set periods.

-As a bonus, the remote-control lights allow you to control the lights to come on when away from the house (I.e. for holidays).
+As a bonus, the remote-control lights allow you to control the lights to come on when out of the house (i.e. for holidays).
 Some smart lights can even use your phone’s location to identify this.
-As such, you can set the lights.
-So certain ones turn on when you return home.
+As such, you can set the lights so certain ones turn on when you return home.

 Smart home safety and security